 On entry to our school each pupil is allocated to one of these forms.
 The forms are each headed by a specific Form Tutor.
 The Form Tutors are responsible for the day to day welfare of the pupils in their form.
 A Head of Year will oversee the pastoral care and support within a particular year group.
 Where necessary they will support and aid the form tutor in their role.

-An Assistant Headteacher is charged with overall responsibility for the pastoral system of each key stage and works closely with the Learning Development Department to ensure all pupils receive the support and guidance they need to reach their full potential.
+A member of SLT is charged with overall responsibility for the pastoral system of each key stage and works closely with the Learning Development Department to ensure all pupils receive the support and guidance they need to reach their full potential.

 Our clear system of rewards and sanctions enables pupils, parents and teachers to understand and support the expectations of the school.
 We celebrate our pupils achievements as much as possible and encourage and praise our pupils as much as possible.
 Pupils wear the colours they are awarded with pride.
 This with a firm system of discipline creates and an ethos of high performance and excellent behaviour.

 “The extensive reward system reflecting the varied interests and ages of students motivates and sustains high levels of performance throughout the year.”

 “A palpable feeling of respect and care permeates the entire site because staff and students consistently give of their best.”